 Who might be the priority groups to get vaccinated against COVID-19?

-Because vaccine supply is limited, countries have to prioritize who will be vaccinated first.
+Because vaccine supply is limited, countries must prioritize who will be vaccinated first to minimize severe disease and death.
 In most cases, these priority groups include essential workers - including health care workers - as well as older adults and adults with underlying health conditions.

 WHO and its Strategic Advisory Group on Immunizations (SAGE) have published a values framework that provides guidance on principles and objectives and target groups for vaccination.
 The recommendations regarding priority groups will be taking into consideration epidemiologic scenarios, overall public health strategy, and vaccine supply scenarios.
 However, each country will need to adapt those recommendations to their context.